Fatma-Alwasmi/Fatma-Alwasmi/README.md

 ### Robotics Competition
 - **Event:** Penn State Robotics Club
 - Built and designed a marble collecting robot, securing first place in the competition.

-🔍 **Looking for more?** Keep exploring my repositories!

-Thank you for exploring my project portfolio 🌟